Qatar Airways’ A380 soars back to Sydney on June 1

 A one-way business class trip between Sydney and London on Qatar’s A380 costs 159,000 Qantas Points (plus taxes and surcharges) as a classic flight reward – slightly more than the 144,600 points needed for Qantas’ own Sydney-London A380 business class flights, which resume on June 19 via Singapore.

-As previously reported, Qatar Airways’ Privilege Club loyalty program will this month adopt the same Avios frequent flyer currency as British Airways, while also allowing Avios to be transferred between BA and QRPC accounts.
+As previously reported, Qatar Airways’ Privilege Club loyalty program will has switched to same Avios frequent flyer currency as British Airways, while also allowing Avios to be transferred between BA and QRPC accounts.

 United Airlines - Mileage Plus